mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-06-28-Hibernate-framework-basics-and-architecture.md

 # What is JPA?

-After talking about Hibernate, we need first to understand the JPA.<br />
+After talking about Hibernate, we need first to understand the **JPA**.<br />
-JPA or Java Persistence API is a standard for mapping Java objects to relational databases, which means that each object is represented as a table in the database, in other words, the Java objects can outlive outside the Java application and the JPA specification lets you define which objects should be persisted, and how those objects should be persisted in your Java applications, as well as via the JPA the developer can map, store, update, and retrieve data from relational databases to Java objects and vice versa.
+**JPA** or **Java Persistence API** is a standard for mapping Java objects to relational databases, which means that each object is represented as a table in the database, in other words, the Java objects can outlive outside the Java application and the **JPA** specification lets you define which objects should be persisted, and how those objects should be persisted in your Java applications, as well as via the **JPA** the developer can map, store, update, and retrieve data from relational databases to Java objects and vice versa.<br />

+> 💡 **JPA** specifications are defined with annotations in `javax.presistence package`.